cvangysel/pytrec_eval/README.md

 pytrec\_eval is a Python interface to TREC's evaluation tool, [trec\_eval](https://github.com/usnistgov/trec_eval).
 It is an attempt to stop the cultivation of custom implementations of Information Retrieval evaluation measures for the Python programming language.

->> NB: This is a FORK of pytrec_eval that contains pre-built images for Linux, Windows and Mac
+>> NB: This is a FORK of pytrec_eval, maintained by the University of Glasgow, that contains pre-built images for Linux, Windows and macOS for Python 3.7-3.11.

 Requirements
 ------------

-The module was developed using Python 3.5.
-You need a Python distribution that comes with development headers.
+Python 3.7+.
 In addition to the default Python modules, [numpy](http://www.numpy.org) and [scipy](https://www.scipy.org) are required.

 Installation
 ------------